StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-attachments/add-an-attachment-organization.md

-# How to Add an Attachment to an Organization
+# Add an Attachment to an Organization

 This topic provides step-by-step instructions for adding an [attachment](../../../analyst-corner/cases/attachments/about-attachments.md) to an [organization](../../../../administration/organizations/about-organizations.md) in TheHive.